Prof. Pamela Gossin Office: JO: 3.118

 Science and the Human Spirit, ed.
 Fred.
 White.
 Belmont, CA: Wadsworth, 1989 [SHS]

-(An anthology of writing about different kinds of scientific investigation of nature.
-The readings from this will be available as a packet at the bookstore.)
+(An anthology of writing about different kinds of scientific investigation of nature)

-OPTIONAL TEXTS: These should be available at UTD Bookstore and Off-Campus Books. * = especially recommended "literary" treatments of nature.
+OPTIONAL TEXTS: Students may opt to use one of these for their final paper/presentation project instead of Nausicaa.
+These should be available at UTD Bookstore and Off-Campus Books. * = especially recommended "literary" treatments of nature.

 *Diane Ackerman, The Moon by Whale Light, NY: Vintage, 1992